yapsterapp/a-frame/README.md

 [![cljdoc badge](https://cljdoc.org/badge/com.github.yapsterapp/a-frame)](https://cljdoc.org/d/com.github.yapsterapp/a-frame)

 A-frame started life as a port of the [re-frame](https://github.com/day8/re-frame) event and effect handling machinery to the async domain.
-It has developed to become even more data-driven, and to give greater control over event processing.
+It has evolved to become even more data-driven, and to give greater control over event processing.